JohnStarich/java-skip-list/README.md

 ## Implementation

 A skip-list is a sorted linked list with several layers that enable searches to skip forward various distances in the list, as shown below:

 ![skip-list diagram](skip_list_diagram.png)

 We implemented the probabilistic skip-list where the insertion of an element has some probability _p_ that it will be inserted in the current level vs the next one.
 This allows for a probabalistically even distribution of links such that we can obtain O(_log(n)_) insertion time.

+## Design Alternatives

+In this paper we explore one major design decision, whether to make a lock-free or fine-gained skip list, however other decisions must also be considered.
+For the lock-free version, we made the decisions to use Atomic References as opposed to Atomic updates to the nodes.
+For the fine-gained version we considered creating locks on the node, or the node/layer pair.

+{{Atomic -- John}}

+{{Node/Layer -- Julian}}

-## Something else
+## Performance Comparison

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.